kylpo/notes/dev/Musings.md

 # Events and Components
 Server calls can just be boiled down to events.
 You have events and components.

+# UI Dev vs Programming
+UI Dev is all about events and components

+Programming is all about functions, data structures, operations, and primitives

+# Meta Programming
+is it just code that writes other code for the coder?
+Babel transforms that generate .css, for example.

 # Web Developers are young
 Interesting thought I just had: I can't think of a single web developer I follow that is over the age of 40.